EWR - TYO

 The average price of all round-trip flights from Newark Airport to Tokyo clicked on KAYAK for each day over the last 12 months.

-When flying from Newark Liberty Airport to Tokyo, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Newark Liberty Airport, you’ll find the best rates on Saturdays and the most expensive ones on Thursdays.
+When flying from Newark Liberty Airport to Tokyo, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
+For your return to Newark Liberty Airport, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Newark Airport to Tokyo?